MolSSI-Education/gpu_programming_intermediate/_episodes/01-profiling.md

 ~~~
 {: .output}

+So far, we have demonstrated that the nsys CLI profiler provides a comprehensive report on statistics of CUDA Runtime
+APIs, GPU kernel executions, CUDA Memory Operations, and OS Runtime API calls.
+These reports provide useful information
+about the performance of the application and offer a great tool for adopting the APOD cycle for both analysis and
+performance optimization.
+In addition to the CLI profiler, NVIDIA offers profiling tools using GUIs.
+These are convenient
+ways to analyze profiling reports or compare performance results from different profiling runs on the same application.
+In the following sections, we overview the main aspects of the NVIDIA Nsight Systems' GUI profiler.

 ### 2.2.
 Graphical User Interface Profiler

-As you have seen in [Command Line Interface Profiler](#21-command-line-interface-profiler) Subsection, the nsys CLI
-profiler provides a comprehensive report on statistics of CUDA Runtime APIs, GPU kernel executions, CUDA Memory Operations,
-and OS Runtime API calls.
-These reports provide the key information about the performance of the application and offer
-a great tool to start the APOD cyclic process for analysis and performance optimization.

-In addition to the CLI profiler, NVIDIA offers profiling tools using GUIs.
-These are convenient ways to analyze profiling
-reports or compare performance results from different profiling runs on the same application.
-In the following sections,
-we overview the main aspects of the NVIDIA Nsight Systems' GUI profiler.

 ## 3. NVIDIA Nsight Compute